courtneygraceneizer/courtneygraceneizer/README.md

  🔬 Featured Projects

- 💻 Currently working on: Honors Thesis – Predicting Protein Contributions to Carbon Fixation in Freshwater Microbes using statistical & ML methods!
+ 💻 Currently working on: In the space between what I've studied and what I'll build.

  🧠 Interests & Passions: Computational Genomics | Data Science | Global Health | 🚲 Indoor Cycling Addict | To be continued lol...